apache/doris/docs/en/administrator-guide/variables.md

     Used to set the `strict` mode when loading data via INSERT statement.
 The default is false, which means that the `strict` mode is not turned on.
 For an introduction to this mode, see [here](./load-data/insert-into-manual.md).

+* `insert_max_filter_ratio`

+     Used to set the `max_filter_ratio`  when loading data via INSERT statement.
+The default value is 1.0 which means filtering has no effect on the insert process.
+If set to 0, it is equivalent to enable `insert_strict` mode

 * `enable_spilling`

     Used to set whether to enable external sorting.
 The default is false, which turns off the feature.
 This feature is enabled when the user does not specify a LIMIT condition for the ORDER BY clause and also sets `enable_spilling` to true.
 When this feature is enabled, the temporary data is stored in the `doris-scratch/` directory of the BE data directory and the temporary data is cleared after the query is completed.